Hydro Power Plant

 Thargomindah was the first town in Australia, and third in the world, to produce hydro-electric power for street lighting by using the water pressure from the Artesian Basin.
 In 1891 drilling commenced on a bore to supply the town with water, and in 1893 a good supply was struck at a depth of 2650ft (808mtrs) with the water coming from the bore at a temperature of 84°C (182°F).
 The old bore was the source of energy for Australia's first hydro-electric scheme when in 1898 Thargomindah's street lights were powered by means of generators coupled to a water turbine driven by the bore's natural water pressure.
 This method was in operation until 1951, when diesel generators were installed.
 The town was connected to the Grid system in 1988.

-There is a Hydro Power Plant and Old Hospital tour which commences at the Old Hospital at 8.30am every day during April to October.
+There is a Hydro Power Plant and Old Hospital tour which commences at the Old Hospital at 8.30am every day from April to October.
 Bookings are essential, so please phone the Visitor Information Centre on 4621 8095 to book your spot.
-Cost is $5-00/person.
+The cost is $5-00/person.

 (Reference: Department of Environment and Resource Management, Queensland Government)